Agricultural and horticultural farms

 Average agricultural surface per farm increased by almost half

+Between 2005 and 2018, the average surface of agricultural land per business increased by almost half, to 26.5 hectares.
 Smaller farms in particular are discontinuing their activities, which leads to ever larger agricultural surfaces for use by the remaining farms.
-Between 2005 and 2017, the average surface of agricultural land per business increased by almost half, to 26.3 hectares.

 The average livestock density per farm is also indicative of an increase in scale.
-The average number of livestock units per farm and the average number of livestock per specialised cattle, pig and poultry farm continued to increase.
+The average number of livestock units per farm and the average number of livestock per specialised cattle, pig and poultry farm increased continuously between 2005 and 2018.